-We recommend that you never operate the boat without first having an initial orientation and familiarization/demonstration ride with your dealer or an operator experienced with the boat/engine combination.
+Never operate the boat without first having an initial orientation and familiarization/demonstration ride with your dealer or an operator experienced with the boat/engine combination.
 All boats perform differently.

 The operator should have at least ten hours of experience with the boat before any full throttle operation.
 DO NOT operate your boat until you are completely experienced with its handling characteristics.